viperleed/viperleed/doc/content/files/input/vibrocc.rst

 The VIBROCC file lists the starting guesses for vibrational amplitudes (in ångstrom) and site occupations.
-The minimum input is a vibrational amplitude for each element in the :ref:`POSCAR file<POSCAR>`.
-If the :ref:`ELEMENT_MIX<ELSPLIT>`  parameter is defined for an element in the :ref:`PARAMETERS file<PARAMETERS>`, explicitly assigning vibrational amplitudes and occupations to all sub-elements is recommended.
+The minimum input is a vibrational amplitude for each element in the :ref:`POSCAR` file.
+If the :ref:`ELSPLIT`  parameter is defined for an element in the :ref:`PARAMETERS` file, explicitly assigning vibrational amplitudes and occupations to all sub-elements is recommended.
 See also :ref:`this page<occdelta>` for instructions on how to vary the occupation of a site during structure optimization.

 Additionally, the VIBROCC file can contain a block defining offsets in vibrational amplitudes, occupation, or position per element for specific